hardikkgupta/imdb-text-classifier/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify it as per your requirements.

-## Contact
-For any questions, suggestions, or feedback, please reach out to [Hardik Gupta](mailto:hardikgupta1999@gmail.com).